 1. Length of ownership

 How long have you owned the proper rty?
-5 years 8 months
+7 months

 2. Council tax

-Which Council Tax band is your propo erty in?
-D
+Which Council Tax band is your propo erty in? С

 3. Parking

-What are the arrangements for parking (Please tick all that apply) ng at your property?
+What are the arrangements for parkir (Please tick all that apply)

 Garage Yes

 Allocated parking space No

 • Driveway No

 Shared parking No

 On street Yes

 Resident permit No

 Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conspecial architectural or historical into which it is desirable to preserve or each erest, the character or appea ea of No Irance of
+Is your property in a designated Conspecial architectural or historical into which it is desirable to preserve or en erest, the character or appea ea of No rance of

 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes If you have answered yes, please describe below the changes which you have made: Removal of wall to open up kitchen diner. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
 No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors approximate dates when the work was completed): (with Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
 Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 Yes If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).

-Gas If you have answered yes, ple ease answer the three q uestions below: i) When was your central hea installed? ting system or partial c entral heating system Don't know (ii) Do you have a maintenand ce contract for the cent ral heating system?
+Oil i) When was your central hea installed? ting system or partial c entral heating system N:A (ii) Do you have a maintenan ce contract for the cent ral heating system?
 No If you have answered yes, ple you have a maintenance con company with which (iii) When was your maintena (Please provide the month ar ewed?
 8. Energy Performance Certification ate Does your property have an than 10 years old?
-Energy Performance Ce ertificate which is less Yes 9.
-Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-No If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
-Are you aware of the existen ce of asbestos in your p property?
-No If you have answered yes, please give details: 10.
+Energy Performance Ce ertificate which is less No 9.
+Issues that may have affected your property а.
+Has there been any storm, flo property while you have own ural damage to the No If you have answered yes, is insurance claim? the damage the subjec t of any outstanding b.
+Are you aware of the existence of the ex property?
+No 10.
 Services a.
-Please tick which services ar supplier: e connected to your pro operty and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes British Gas Water mains or private water supply Yes Scottish Water Electricity Yes British Gas Mains drainage Yes Local Authority Telephone Yes Sky
+Please tick which services ar supplier: e connected to your pr operty and give details o of the Services Connected Supplier Gas or liquid petroleum gas No Water mains or private water supply Yes Scottish Water Electricity Yes Ovo Mains drainage Yes Local Authority